-We now study the sensitivity of our scheme with respect to the different correlation coefficient thresholds and sampling rates, which we define to be the "packet transmission rate per transmitter".
-To this end, we further process the Walking-Speed mobile trace and extract 0.5,1,5 and 10 packets every second from the trace to generate datasets corresponding to sampling rates of 0.5,1,5, and 10 pps respectively.
-These four datasets are further sliced into several data subsets with time interval $T_s$ seconds similar to our previous study for estimating detection and false positive rates.
+We now study the sensitivity of our scheme with respect to the different correlation coefficient thresholds and sampling rates, which we define to be the "packet transmission rate per transmitter."
+To this end, we further process the Walking Speed mobile trace and extract 0.5, 1, 5, and 10 packets every second from the trace to generate data sets corresponding to sampling rates of 0.5, 1, 5, and 10 packets per second (pps), respectively.
+These four data sets are further sliced into several data subsets with time interval T_s seconds similar to our previous study for estimating detection and false positive rates.

-Figure 8 presents the detection rate and false positive rate as a function of time for packet sampling rates of 0.5 packets per second (pps), 1 pps, 5 pps, and 10 pps, respectively, observed at receiver-2 (we do not present the results from other receivers as the performance is very similar).
+Fig. 8 presents the detection rate and false positive rate as a function of time for packet sampling rates of 0.5, 1, 5, and 10 pps observed at receiver-2 (we do not present the results from other receivers as the performance is very similar).
 The threshold of the correlation coefficient is empirically determined to be 0.6.
-We found that for the sampling rates of 1 pps, 5 pps, and 10 pps, the time taken to achieve 100% detection rate and 0% false positive rate is similar-about 130 seconds.
-With the low 0.5 pps the time to reach 100% detection rate increases marginally to 150 seconds.
-This is encouraging as it indicates that DECODE is not very sensitive to sampling rates in the 1 pps range.
-This insensitivity can be because, a higher sampling rate would not provide additional gain compared to lower sampling rate as long as the lower sampling rate is fast enough to capture the "shadowing events".
+We found that for the sampling rates of 1, 5, and 10 pps, the time taken to achieve 100 percent detection rate and 0 percent false positive rate is similar-about 130 seconds.
+With the low 0.5 pps, the time to reach 100 percent detection rate increases marginally to 150 seconds.
+This is encouraging as it indicates that